IVashty/alx-low_level_programming/0x09-static_libraries/README.md

 ### TASKS:

+0. Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.

-Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.
+1. Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.